kojimizu/ML/README.md

 # Avaiable from CRAN
 install.packages("recipes")
 ```
 Furthermore, Max Kuhn has talked about Applied Machine Learning in RStudio::Conf 2017.
 The material is stored in the below repository.
 https://github.com/kojimizu/rstudio-conf-2018
+The latest repository is [here](https://github.com/topepo/rstudio-conf-2019).

 ## Feature Engineering and Selection (FES)
 A Bookdown page prepared by Max Kuhn